-As the Company's annual budget for operating profit after tax is set with a view to increasing the profit generated by the Company, growing earnings per share, and improving the Company's capacity to pay dividends, the Board believes that aligning the payment of short term incentives to the attainment by the Company of budgeted profit before tax on a normalised basis is appropriate and in the interests of Shareholders.
+As the Company's annual budget for operating profit after tax is set with a view to increasing the profit generated by the Company, growing earnings per share, and improving the Company's capacity to pay dividends, the Board believes that aligning the payment of short term incentives to the attainment by the Company of budgeted profit after tax on a normalised basis is appropriate and in the interests of Shareholders.

-For the year ended 30 June 2011, the eligibility criteria for the payment of short term incentives were not satisfied and no short term incentive payment was made to the Managing Director or Executives.
+For the year ended 30 June 2012, the eligibility criteria for the payment of short term incentives were not satisfied and no short term incentive payment was made to the former (or current) Managing Director or Executives.

-The Board has approved the adoption of at risk short term incentives comprising 25% and 10% of the base emolument for the Managing Director and Executives respectively for the year ended 30 June 2012 and in all other respects on the same basis as outlined above.
-The total short term incentives payable to the Managing Director and Executives for the year ended 30 June 2012, if eligibility criteria are met, will be \$347,760.
+The Board has approved the adoption of at risk short term incentives comprising 20% and 10% of the base emolument for the Managing Director and Executives respectively for the year ended 30 June 2013 and in all other respects on the same basis as outlined above.
+The total short term incentives payable to the Managing Director and Executives for the year ended 30 June 2013, if eligibility criteria are met, will be \$325,000.